-MRU Academic Accommodation for Students Experiencing Disabilities
+Academic Accommodation for Students Experiencing Disabilities Policy and Procedures

-MRU is committed to access, diversity and equity.
+MRU is committed to access, equity and inclusion.
 Access and Inclusion Services assists the University in creating an accessible learning environment that encourages full participation in academic courses for students experiencing disabilities.

-Students should familiarize themselves with the Academic Accommodation for Students Experiencing Disabilities Policy.
+Students should familiarize themselves with the Academic Accommodation for Students Experiencing Disabilities Policy and Procedures.

 Accommodations are available to registered students with documented conditions who face barriers in the post-secondary environment.
-Students experiencing a disability are responsible to facilitate an accommodation by contacting a student advisor in the Access and Inclusion
+Students experiencing a disability are responsible to facilitate an accommodation by contacting a student advisor in the Access and Inclusion Services office.

-Services office.
 It is the student's responsibility to register with Access and Inclusion Services early in the term and to request academic accommodations if required.